-The cosmopolitan town has a welcoming, vibrant energy that resonates across the resort to make Queenstown a unique holiday destination.
+Queenstown’s welcoming, vibrant energy makes it a unique holiday destination.
 Big enough to offer a wide range of accommodation, activities, ski fields, events, eateries and bars - yet small enough to make you feel like you belong.

-Every year from early June onwards, the region transforms into a winter wonderland, attracting snow sports enthusiasts from around the world with its incredible lake and alpine scenery, crisp blue-sky days, easy access to some of New Zealand's finest ski and snowboard terrain and vibrant après ski scene.
+Every year, from early June, the region transforms into a winter wonderland, attracting snow sports enthusiasts with incredible lake and alpine scenery, crisp blue-sky days, easy access to New Zealand's finest ski and snowboard terrain, and vibrant après ski scene.

-The region’s four ski fields, all within a handy 25 to 90-minute drive of Queenstown, open from early June and offer a range of terrain for all levels whether you’re keen to conquer the basics, enjoy groomed runs, tackle off-piste, throw down some freestyle tricks or experience the thrill of night skiing.
-With the first snowfalls, you can feel the buzz in town as skiers and snowboarders gear up for a season of fun.
+The region’s four ski fields, all within a handy 25 to 90-minute drive of Queenstown, offer a range of terrain for all levels.
+With the first snowfalls, feel the buzz in town as skiers and snowboarders gear up for a season of fun.

 Things to do

-In late August, Queenstown is home to the annual Winter Games NZ, a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.
+- Winter Games NZ, 25 August - 16 September.
+The annual event is a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.

-Queenstown is famous for its year-round high-octane thrills so if you’re looking for an adrenaline rush or want to push your boundaries, there’s activities like bungy jumping, jet boating, skydiving, zip trekking, paragliding, dirt biking, supercar or four-wheel-driving - all guaranteed to get your blood pumping!
+Queenstown is famous for its year-round high-octane thrills so if you’re looking for an adrenaline rush or want to push your boundaries, activities like bungy jumping, jet boating, skydiving, ziplining, paragliding, dirt biking, supercar or four-wheel-driving are all guaranteed to get your blood pumping.

 If a relaxed, leisurely experience is what you’re after, Queenstown has some great ways to rejuvenate and recharge your batteries.

 Queenstown is also an internationally renowned golf hub.
-With seven golf courses, three of international standing, within a 45-minute drive of the town centre, they offer everything from family friendly nine-hole courses to immaculately-groomed fairways with snow-capped mountain backdrops so stunning that it’s hard to keep your eye on the ball.
+Seven golf courses within a 45-minute drive of the town centre, offer everything from family-friendly nine-hole courses to immaculately groomed fairways with snow-capped mountain backdrops so stunning, it’s hard to keep your eye on the ball.